Gravitational waves in metric-affine bumblebee gravity: Gravitational radiation from a binary black hole

-In Fig.~\ref{hxxspacelike}, we display the time evolution of the gravitational wave component $h_{xx}^{(s)}(t,r)$ for the spacelike configuration of the background vector.
-The curves correspond to different values of the parameter $\xi|\mathbf b|^2={0.0,0.1,0.2,0.3}$, while the remaining parameters are fixed to $\omega=0.5$, $r=20$, $\mu=1$, $l_0=1$, $G=1$, and $\theta_b=\pi/4$.
-As the Lorentz--violating parameter increases, the waveform progressively departs from the general--relativistic profile due to the anisotropic corrections proportional to $\cos 2\theta_b$ and $\cos^2\theta_b$, which modify both the amplitude and the phase of the oscillations.
+In Fig.~\ref{hxxspacelike}, we display the time evolution of the gravitational wave component $h_{xx}^{(\text{s})}(t,r)$ for the spacelike configuration of the background vector.
+The curves correspond to different values of the parameter $\xi|\mathbf b|^2={0.0,0.1,0.2,0.3}$, while the remaining parameters are fixed to $\omega=0.5$, $r=20$, $\mu=1$, $l_0=1$, $G=1$, and $\chi=\pi/4$.
+As the Lorentz--violating parameter increases, the waveform progressively departs from the general--relativistic profile due to the anisotropic corrections proportional to $\sin^{2}\chi$ and $\cos^2\chi$, which modify both the amplitude and the phase of the oscillations. {Furthermore, we see that the corresponding plot shows that increasing the Lorentz--violating parameter $\xi |\mathbf{b}|^{2}$ enhances the waveform amplitude and shifts the profile to the left. }

 In Fig.~\ref{paramtericcc}, we present the parametric trajectories of the strains $h_{yx}$ versus $h_{xx}$ for both timelike and spacelike configurations of the background vector $b^{\mu}$.